dhutapratama/docs/cashier-paddle.md

 <a name="manually-rendering-an-inline-checkout"></a>
 #### Manually Rendering An Inline Checkout

-You may also manually render an inline checkout without using Laravel's built-in Blade components.
+You may also manually render an inline checkout without using Lets's built-in Blade components.
 To get started, generate the pay link URL [as demonstrated in previous examples](#pay-links).

 Next, you may use Paddle.js to initialize the checkout.
 To keep this example simple, we will demonstrate this using [Alpine.js](https://github.com/alpinejs/alpine); however, you are free to translate this example to your own frontend stack: